-- 1. Building permits are not required for replacement or repair work having a value of less than \$1,000.00, providing, however, that such work will not adversely affect the structural integrity, fire rating, exit access or egress requirements. - 2.
-Painting, papering, tiling, carpeting, cabinets, counter tops and similar finish work, with no electrical or plumbing work. - 3.
+1. Building permits are not required for replacement or repair work having a fair market value of less than \$1,000.00 including overhead, profit, design fees, materials and labor, providing, however, that such work will not adversely affect the structural integrity, fire rating, exit access or egress requirements.

+- 2. Cabinets and countertops with no reconfiguration for one- and two-family dwellings, painting, papering, carpeting, and similar finish work, with no electrical or plumbing work. - 3.
 Temporary motion picture, television and theater sets and scenery. - 4.
-Traditional swings and other standard playground equipment accessory to detached one and two-family dwellings, as determined by the building official, but they may be subject to Zoning permits. - 5.
-Retractable awnings supported by an exterior wall and do not require additional support of Groups R-3 and U occupancies, but they may be subject to Zoning permits. - 6.
+Traditional swings and other standard playground equipment accessory to detached one- and two-family dwellings, as determined by the building official, but they may be subject to zoning permits. - 5.
+Retractable awnings supported by an exterior wall that do not require additional support or electric in Groups R-3 and U occupancies, but such permits may be subject to zoning permits. - 6.
 Non-fixed and movable fixtures, cases, racks, and counters not over 5 feet 9 inches (1753 mm) in height.